 Thank a Teacher day

-Thank A Teacher Day will take place on Friday 15th June.
-Winners of our prestigious Silver Pearson Teaching Awards in schools and colleges across England, Wales and Northern Ireland will be announced on this day.
+Thank A Teacher Day took place on Friday 22nd June.
+Winners of our prestigious Silver Pearson Teaching Awards in schools and colleges across England, Wales and Northern Ireland were announced on this day.
 Click here for more information.

 House of Commons Tea

 Silver Teaching Awards Winners are invited to a tea at the House of Commons in July 2018.
 To see photos from previous events, view our gallery page.

 Which teacher would you thank and why?
 Share with us on facebook and twitter.
 And if you’re a teacher who’s received a Teaching Awards Thank You card why not share a photo too?
 We look forward to hearing from you!